hipptee/hipptee_pricing/README.md

 # Hipptee Pricing App
-A NodeJS Application that pulls prices from Coin Market Cap(https://coinmarketcap.com/api/).
+A NodeJS Application that pulls prices from Coinmarket Cap(https://coinmarketcap.com/api/).

 Using v2 of CMC API